 The value of UX is often underrated as companies give more priority to their product promotion and sales.
 Better UX design paves the way for better business.
-Some findings by Adobe inform that the market share of creative companies is 1.5 times greater and companies that are attentive to design and usability have surpassed their performance by 219%.
+Some findings by Adobe inform that the market share of creative design companies is 1.5 times greater and companies that are attentive to design and usability have surpassed their performance by 219%.
 These striking statistics are enough to rush for building an excellent UX design.

 Why UX has to be Good